Testing for >1000 conditions using your DNA

 What are the causes?

 Inherited genetic mutations account for about 5-10% of pancreatic cancers.
-Mutations in genes such as BRCA2, PALB2, ATM, and others significantly increase the lifetime risk of developing the disease.
-Genetic testing can identify these inherited risks early, giving you and your healthcare team the information needed to plan regular monitoring and possible preventative measures.
+Mutations in genes such as BRCA2, PALB2, ATM, and others significantly increase the average lifetime risk of developing the disease.

 Genetic